mwstarbuck/simple-survivor/README.md

 Water: ...This a measure of the amount of food you need to forage to maintain your current hunger level.

 Movement--
+Use the arrow keys to move the player.
 You use movement points to move on the game map.
 Each particular type of tile will have a specific movement cost.
 Movement costs are shown below.
 You can also use movement to forage for food by pushing the forage button.
 Foraging costs 1 movement point.
 Sometimes you will find food ande sometimes not.

 ## Water, Food, Life and Movement